Roman Officer

 David Xavier Kenney

-ROMAN VESPASIAN AT GAMALA COMMEMORATIVE FIELD PARAZONIUM
+ROMAN NAVAL COMMEMORATIVE PARAZONIUM OF VESPASIAN AT GAMALA

 Material: Iron, Silver / Lead Alloy, Bronze, Ivory, Paint, Lacquer, and Paste